top of page

 We're getting married!

-My husband James and I got married in Lake Bled in Slovenia in August 2022.
+We got married in Lake Bled in Slovenia in August 2022.
 Below is an insight into what it's like planning a wedding abroad and all the do's and don'ts.
 Follow our journey from the start of our planning to the big day.

 Let planning commence